azcoigreach/mcp-bootstrap/mcp_server_bootstrap/README.md

 ## Advanced Usage

 ### Lifespan API Example
 See `lifespan_example.py` for an example of managing resources (like database connections) during server startup and shutdown using the MCP lifespan API.
-This is useful for initializing and cleaning up resources that should persist for the server's lifetime.
+Run it with `python lifespan_example.py` to observe initialization and cleanup of a resource that persists for the server's lifetime.

 ### Adding More Resources, Tools, and Prompts
 You can add more resources, tools, and prompts by defining new functions and registering them with the MCP server instance using the appropriate decorators or registration methods.